Is Recovery Losing Its Religion?

 Although many recovery groups are likely to remain religious, there are more options than ever to focus on addiction recovery in a secular environment.
 Recovery and religion don’t necessarily have to go hand in hand.
 Secular programs can be just as effective in helping people adjust to their life of sobriety without having to deny their own personal beliefs.

-If you are interested in a secular recovery group, search for local support meetings in your area.
+If you are interested in a secular recovery group, search for local support AA meetings in your area.